- chapter 14

-It is only when Jesus gets into the boat that Matthew begins to follow Mark closely, 14,13 and Mk 6,32 and the feeding of the crowd, that the two Gospels can be said to be in parallel (but subject to editing) until the beginning of Matthew's community discourse in chapter.
+It is only after that, from 14,13 and Mk 6,32 and the feeding of the crowd, that the two Gospels can be said to be in parallel (but subject to editing) until the beginning of Matthew's community discourse in chapter 18.

-Then at the end of the chapter there is a short summary of Jesus' healings in verses 35 and 36.
+Then at the end of the chapter there is a short summary of Jesus' healings, verses 35 and 36.

 We can therefore read this remarkably compact chapter over three pages:

-Before we begin our reading, we need to consider how Matthew has edited the setting of the John the Baptist story.
+Before we begin our reading, we need to consider as I noted above how Matthew has edited the setting of the John the Baptist story, 14,1-12.
 Look in both Mark and Matthew and see what happens after the death of John the Baptist.
 You will find that Matthew has changed Mk 6,30-32 to just the one verse, 14,13.
 Then look back to what happens before the John the Baptist scene.
 You will find Mk 6,12-13 has no equivalent in Matthew.
 If you write this out, you will find that Mark has given a setting to the execution of John the Baptist which has been removed by Matthew.
-(The mission of the disciples has already been told by Matthew as the lead-in to the discourse of chapter 10.)

-Consider therefore the meaning of Matthew's editing which brings this story of John's execution closer to both the preceeding (13,54-58) as well as to the following (14,13-21) stories.
+Consider therefore the results of Matthew's editing.
+See how it brings the story of John's execution closer to both the preceeding (13,54-58) and to the following (14,13-21) stories.
 What now becomes Matthew's theme?

 We can now begin reading the chapter with Herod's birthday banquet, Mt 14,1-12.